MERCER COUNTY SPECIAL SERVICES SCHOOL DISTRICT

 G. Payment to the estate of deceased employee will be made for unused earned vacation days.

-H. Employees who retire or separate from the district shall receive pay for unused banked vacation days carried from previous years and the pro-rated portion of vacation days earned in current fiscal years.
+H. Employees who retire or separate from the district shall receive pay for unused earned vacation days carried from previous years and the pro-rated portion of vacation days earned in current fiscal year.

 I. Employees who have used vacation credit in excess of that earned shall make payment to the district for such excess credit upon separation.

-J. Employees may elect to have the Board purchase up to five (5) accrued vacation days each year, and must apply in writing by April 30th, on forms provided by the Board.
-Employees hired after 7/1/16 must have one (1) year of service in a support staff position before the Board may purchase accrued vacation.
+K. Employees may elect to have the Board purchase up to five (5) accrued vacation days each year, and must apply in writing by April 30th, on forms provided by the Board.

 LEAVE WITHOUT PAY